HeroShadow71/ShadowReloadedSpeedrunDashboard/README.md

     python -m venv venv

-Activate it
+Activate it (if venv and requirements are already installed this step can be skipped by opening run_streamlit.bat)

     venv/Scripts/Activate

-Either open run_streamlit.bat or:
+Install requirements.txt

+    pip install -r requirements.txt

+Open run_streamlit.bat or

+Command to run the app

     streamlit run streamlit_app.py